ironhacks/ironhacks-blog/content/hacks/2022-open-data-science-challenge/index.md

 * **Where do I find my BigQuery key?**
 You can find the key in your user profile.
 Note that you need to be registered to access the key.
 * **How do I contact the IronHacks Team?**
-You can post in the forum or send an email to [us](mailto:c562462b.groups.purdue.edu@amer.teams.ms)
+You can post in the forum or send an email to [us](mailto:opendigital@purdue.edu)
 * **Can I create a team?**
-Most of the IronHacks challenges are individual challenges.
-There is always a prize for the Best Solution across the challenge.
-Details are discussed in the task.
+No, Hack the Unemployment is an individual challenge.